 This is not a problem with the heater but a thermocouple further down the line tasked with checking the temperature.

-How to Fix The Fog Machine Thermocouple
+2. How To Fix The Fog Machine Thermocouple

 This very crucial component is the sensor that decides when the heater is hot enough to vaporize the fog fluid into the fog and then powers the pump to push the fluid to the heater.
 It acts as a circuit breaker for both components, and when it fails, the entire fog machine fails.